mikedecr/site-hugo/hugo/content/blog/sugar-free-dict-union/index.md

 ##[out] {'A': 1, 'B': 2, 'C': 3, 'D': 4}
 ```

-The unique thing about the OR operator is that operators in Python are just methods in disguise.
+...the unique thing about the OR operator is that operators in Python are just methods in disguise.
 In the case of the OR operator, the method name is `__or__`.

 ``` python